 The south of The Dean leads towards the town centre, joining Pound Hill and West Street.
-This area comprises a mix of residential, office and industrial uses.
+This area comprises a mix of residential, office and industrial uses with the land adjoining the southern edge of the site falling within the New Alresford Conservation Area.

-The Dean's western boundry with Arlebury Park Recreation Ground is marked by hedges, trees and changes in levels.
+The Dean's western boundary with Arlebury Park Recreation Ground is marked by hedges, trees and changes in levels.

-Site History
+Analysis Site History